The world of job hunting has evolved immensely over the last ten to twenty years.

 How people find jobs and how companies find new employees is more streamlined than ever before.

 Glassdoor is the global leader in job and company insights, and you can use their platforms tools to find a job geared towards your needs in an instant.

-This article is going to dive into more detailed statistics on Glassdoor and how it’s evolved over the years.
+This article is going to dive into more detailed Glassdoor statistics \and how it’s evolved over the years.

 - 2.1 How Many Monthly Visitors Does Glassdoor Get?

 - 2.2 Number of Job Listings

 - 2.3 How Many Employers are On Glassdoor?

 - 2.7 Total Number of Company Reviews, Salaries, & Insights